Andrew Morton (writer): Tom Cruise: An Unauthorized Biography

 Tom Cruise: An Unauthorized Biography was published in January 2008, and reprinted with an update in February 2009.
 In a review in The New York Times, Janet Maslin writes "Mr. Morton has found a number of former Scientologists who are willing to speak freely, and in some cases vengefully, about the group's purported inner workings.
 Mr. Morton's eagerness to include their voices leads him to push the limits of responsible reporting."
 Maslin adds that Morton "provides a credible portrait extrapolated from the actor's on-the-record remarks and highly visible public behaviour."

 Writing in Entertainment Weekly, Mark Harris gives the book a grade of "C−", and says "Cruise emerges from Morton's takedown moderately scratched but as uncracked as ever."
-Another review in The New York Times by Ada Calhooun stated:However shady Scientology may be, Morton's language in Tom Cruise: An Unauthorized Biography is extreme.
+Another review in The New York Times by Ada Calhoun stated:However shady Scientology may be, Morton's language in Tom Cruise: An Unauthorized Biography is extreme.
 He and his sources compare the church and its leadership to fascists, the Roman Empire, storm troopers, Machiavelli, Orwell's Animal Farm, Napoleon, Stalinists and North Korea.
 He also repeatedly invokes Nazism, and quotes without censure the German Protestant Church's comparison of Cruise to Joseph Goebbels.

 Teresa Budasi of the Chicago Sun-Times describes the book as "fascinating", although Budasi also raises a "question as to what's true and what isn't."
 Budasi sums up her impression of the work, writing "Morton's book is as much an indictment on Cruise's chosen faith as it is the life story of one of the world's biggest movie stars.
 And by the end you realize that 'Scientologist' is what will end up being the role of his lifetime."
 In a review in The Buffalo News, Jeff Simon writes of the author: "To give Morton the credit he's clearly due: he is one of the best around at constructing a 250-page gossip column."

 Upon its publication, Cruise's lawyer and the Church of Scientology released statements questioning the truthfulness of assertions made by Morton in the book.
 In a 15-page statement released to the press, the Church of Scientology calls the book "a bigoted, defamatory assault replete with lies".
 The book was not published in the UK, Australia, or New Zealand due to strict libel laws in those countries.